 The Draft Subsequent Environmental Impact Report (Draft SEIR) for the North Bayshore Master Plan was published for public review on December 21, 2022.
 The public review period ended on February 6, 2023.
 A total of 13 comment letters were received, some of which resulted in minor text revisions to the Draft SEIR.
 A Final SEIR which included these comments, formal responses, and text revisions to the Draft SEIR was circulated on April 11, 2023.
-The purpose of this errata document to the SEIR is to: (1) correct minor typographical and grammatical errors; (2) include clarifications and additional text as to two mitigation measures identified in the Draft EIR; (3) add reference to a condition of approval related to air quality impacts after recent consultation with the Bay Area Air Quality Management District; and (4) correct the amount of park space required under the City's Park Land Dedication Ordinance; (5) revise terminology in the burrowing owl condition of approval after publication of the Final SEIR; and (6) a revision to correct a typo under vehicle miles traveled analysis in the Draft SEIR identified after publication of the Final SEIR.
+The purpose of this errata document to the SEIR is to: (1)include clarifications and additional text as to two mitigation measures identified in the Draft EIR; (2) add reference to a condition of approval related to air quality impacts after recent consultation with the Bay Area Air Quality Management District; and (3) a revision to correct a typo under vehicle miles traveled analysis in the Draft SEIR identified after publication of the Final SEIR.